glebs0n1/glebs0n1/README.md

 🐝Previously worked as QA Automation Test Engineering at BITĖ Lietuva 🐝

-🧠 Writing in Java for the third year 💻 <br>
+🧠 Writing Java programming language💻 <br>
 🌱 I’m currently learning Spring Framework🌱 <br>
 🎉 I will be happy to take part in various IT competitions and Hackathons <br>
 🏅 I participate in programming tournaments.<br>